breatheco-de/content/src/content/lesson/what-is-http.md

 In addition to the first line, an HTTP request also has other lines of data called *request headers*, through which it can deliver a wide range of information in the request that the server will receive.

-Every response from a server will carry with it a *response code* or *status*.
+Every response from a server will carry with it a *response code* or *status code*.
 Some of the most common ones are listed below.

 ### Response codes